Next St. Charles fire chief excited to build on already high standards

 “For both police and fire, these jobs are extremely demanding and some of the things you see and encounter are traumatic,” Mauthe said.
 “We’ve had a huge influx since COVID-19 with people in mental health crises.”

-“I’d love to see some mental health and wellness check-ins for our people, to remove the stigma that has been pretty prevalent in police and fire service for decades,” Mauthe said.
-“Prioritizing that, across police and fire service nationwide, is starting to come around and I’m glad it is, because its really really necessary.”
+“I’d love to see some mental health and wellness check-ins for our people to remove the stigma that has been pretty prevalent in police and fire service for decades,” Mauthe said.
+“Prioritizing that across police and fire service nationwide is starting to come around and I’m glad it is because it’s really, really necessary.”

 Jeremy Mauthe will be sworn in as the new St. Charles Fire Chief at the end of October.

-“We have a culture in our department that is just hard working,” Mauthe said.
+“We have a culture in our department that is just hardworking,” Mauthe said.
 “It’s just nice when you’ve got hard workers with great attitudes as well.
 It makes the day go by so much better.”

 Mauthe is an avid hiker and was a volunteer coach for his son’s team in the Kaneland Youth Football League for several years.
-He has also worked as an adjunct instructor for Waubonsee Community College’s fire service associates degree program.
+He has worked as an adjunct instructor for Waubonsee Community College’s fire service associates degree program.